 During the 1980s several scholars became interested in Rodríguez's sculptures, and his pieces in Little Rock were awarded a National Register of Historic Places designation in 1986.
 His work in Memphis was added to the National Register in 1991.
-In the early 1990s groups such as the San Antonio Conservation Society made an effort to preserve some of Rodríguez's works.
+In the early 1990s groups such as the San Antonio Conservation Society began efforts to preserve some of Rodríguez's works.
 Private individuals purchased the Alamo Cement Company property and in 1995 opened the Stone Werks Caffe and Bar, which featured his work.
 In 2004 the sculpture by Dionicio Rodríguez in Texas received a listing on the National Register of Historic Places.
 This included the bridge in Brackenridge Park, gate at the Japanese Tea Garden, Stations of the Cross and grotto at the Shrine of St. Anthony de Padua, and other works in San Antonio.
 Carlos Cortés, son of Maximo Cortés and the great-nephew by marriage to Rodríguez, carried on the tradition of faux bois in San Antonio in the 2010s.

 Chris Carson and William B. McDonald, eds., A Guide to San Antonio Architecture (San Antonio Chapter, American Institute of Architects, 1986).
 Files, Daughters of the Republic of Texas Library, San Antonio.
 Pat Jasper and Kay Turner, Art among Us: Mexican American Folk Art of San Antonio (San Antonio Museum Association, 1986).
 Tom Kazas, "Looks Like Wood," Americana, September-October 1989.
 Patsy Light, with Maria Pfeiffer (with assistance from Gregory W. Smith, Texas Historical Commission), “Sculpture by Dionicio Rodríguez in Texas,” National Register of Historic Places Multiple Property Documentation Form, United States Department of the Interior, National Park Service (https://npgallery.nps.gov/pdfhost/docs/NRHP/Text/64500904.pdf), accessed January 25, 2018.
 Patsy Pittman Light, Capturing Nature: The Cement Sculpture of Dionicio Rodríguez (College Station: Texas A&M University Press, 2008).
 Vertical Files, San Antonio Conservation Society Library.